blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

-## 2017-06-27
+## 2017-07-06

 ### Changed

-We updated the concept of inactive addresses to be consistent across address endpoints and better aligned with the web interface.
-Now, addresses are only marked inactive if their `end_date` is in the past.
+We updated the concept of inactive addresses for consistency across address endpoints and to better align with the web interface.
+Addresses are now marked inactive only when the `end_date` is in the past.

 ## 2017-05-17